 Experience, expertise, empathy.
 Cleveland Clinic doctors treat more of the most complex patient challenges than any comparable medical center in America (according to CMS, the federal healthcare agency).
 They have unmatched experience in everything from the most rare diseases to the most common disorders.
 All Cleveland Clinic caregivers receive special training in empathy, communication and caring.

 How it started

 Cleveland Clinic currently has the highest CMS case-mix index in America, meaning that it sees more of the most complex cases than comparable centers nationwide.
-Cleveland Clinic has a main campus, nine regional hospitals, 18 family health centers, and facilities in Florida, Nevada, Toronto and Abu Dhabi.
+Cleveland Clinic has a main campus, nineteen hospitals, 19 full service family health centers throughout Northeast Ohio, and facilities in Florida, Nevada, Toronto and Abu Dhabi.
 Our locations are linked by health information technology and critical care transport, getting patients to the right facility, at the right time, for the right care.
 Our integrated structure enables us to control costs, measure and improve quality, and provide access to high-quality healthcare services across a broad regional system.